buccaneerai/bottlenose/docs/packages/rxsgd/guides/getting_started.md

   mergeMap(classifier$ => classifier$),
   share()
 );
-latestClassifier.subscribe();
+// this will emit a new classifier at the end of each 30-minute window latestClassifier.subscribe();
 ```

 A better version of the code might test the performance of each new classifier to see if it does a better job than the previous classifier.
+Or the results could be shipped to a backend job runner which would test each model to see if they are better than prior models.
+Reactive programming makes it easy to do these sorts of things.

+We hope to add more information to this guide in the future.
 Hopefully this enough information to get you started!